dankronstal/yycpugCustomVisual/readme.md

 ##Overview

 These folders contain the code for samples derived from and iteratively adding to the [Sample Bar Chart Repo](https://github.com/Microsoft/PowerBI-visuals-sampleBarChart), with the intention of creating a PowerBI chart which replicates and extends my "prototype" chart, the [Group Gravity Chart](http://dankronstal.azurewebsites.net/pbidemo/samples/groupGravity.html).
 Code for the non-PowerBI version of this prototype is available in the "0-assets" folder.
+This example covers only a very basic scenario.
+For more details please refer to the links at the bottom of this page, or those in the agenda link provided above.

 ![](0-assets/groupGravityChartProto.jpg)